leobudima/elogii-blog/content/delivery-speed-how-to-achieve-fast-fulfillment.md

 PwC surveyed[ **customer experience**](https://www.pwc.com/gx/en/industries/consumer-markets/consumer-insights-survey.html) and discovered that shopping experience and convenience are the key forces that drive users to pick a particular brand.

-The same survey discovered that **88% of consumers** are ready to pay extra to get their order quicker.
+The same survey discovered that **88% of consumers** are ready to pay extra to get their orders quicker.

 That means that these factors are even more important to them than the price.